Karank11/PROJECT_CSN-221/Report.md

 ## Abstract
 This project focuses on an idea of new organization for multi-bank cache: **The skewed-associative cache**.
 In which , we will consider the case of two-way skewed associative cache.
-   There is an inherent tradeoff between direct mapped caches and associative caches.Direct mapped caches don’t have to choose among the cache lines (single cache line) but at the same time suffers from high miss rate.On the other hand, set-associative caches provide has relatively less miss rate by providing flexibility to place in different cache lines, hence less conflict misses.So skewed-associative cache is  a new design which helps in improving miss rate while
+<hr/>There is an inherent tradeoff between direct mapped caches and associative caches.Direct mapped caches don’t have
+to choose among the cache lines (single cache line) but at the same time suffers from high miss rate.On the other hand, set-associative caches provide has relatively less miss rate by providing flexibility to place in different cache lines, hence less conflict misses.So skewed-associative cache is  a new design which helps in improving miss rate while